-- Protect the rights of nursing home residents;
+- Protect the rights of long-term care residents;

 - Empower residents to make informed choices;

-- Monitor and work to enact laws protecting older and disabled Kentuckians; and
+- Work to enact laws protecting older and disabled Kentuckians; and

 They assembled a volunteer Board of Directors, along with an Advisory Board of relevant professionals and a committee of nursing home residents.
 They recruited ombudsmen from the neighborhood of each nursing home to visit with residents and monitor the quality of care.
 From this beginning—four volunteer ombudsmen in four Lexington nursing homes—came the current agency.

-Today, NHOA’s Bluegrass District Ombudsman Program is a nationally recognized program serving more than 5,250 long-term care residents in 17 Central Kentucky counties.
-NHOA employs a corps of about 30 certified ombudsmen who regularly visit residents, monitor the quality of care, and provide comprehensive advocacy services.
-The Bluegrass District also operates a Friendly Visitor program, which matches volunteers with long-term care residents who need ongoing companionship.
+Today, NHOA’s Bluegrass District Ombudsman Program is a nationally-recognized program serving nearly 7,000 long-term care residents in 17 central Kentucky counties.
+The Bluegrass Program employs a corps of 30 certified ombudsmen who visit residents, monitor the quality of care, and provide comprehensive advocacy services.

 Since September 2014, Kentucky’s Department for Aging and Independent Living (DAIL) has contracted with NHOA to operate the State Long-Term Care Ombudsman Program.
-Kentucky has 15 District Ombudsmen who coordinate ombudsmen services in each of the state’s Area Development Districts.
-As the State Long-Term Care Ombudsman, Sherry Culp (NHOA’s President) heads the statewide program and provides technical assistance to district ombudsmen.
-Sherry is assisted by two Regional Long-Term Care Ombudsmen.
+The State Long-Term Care Ombudsman, Sherry Culp, heads the statewide program and provides technical assistance to Kentucky’s 15 District Ombudsmen.
+She is assisted by two Regional Long-Term Care Ombudsmen.